What’s It Like, Working With a Beta Reader?

 Beta readers are people who read over your work and evaluate it before it goes to a publisher.
 They might read for typos, spelling errors, grammatical issues, and punctuation problems, but that is not a very good way to work with them.
 Work with an editor for that.

-Instead, you want them to help you with flow and continuity.
+Instead, you want them to help you with flow and continuity in your writing.
 If your main character is female and 5’2″ and has a chihuahua on page 4, then she should still be female, 5’2″, and the owner of a chihuahua on page 204, unless there is some on-page reason why she isn’t.
 E. g.:

 - She is transgender, and successfully transitioned (with or without surgery) to male.
 Or the character no longer identifies as female or male.